Can You Wash Dry Clean Only Curtains

 Understanding Dry Clean Only Labels

-Dry clean only means professional cleaning to avoid shrinkage, discoloration or distortion.
-For delicate fabrics like silk or velvet and to protect weaves or dyes from water.
+Dry clean only means to professionally clean to avoid shrinkage, color or distortion.
+For delicate fabrics like silk or velvet or to protect weaves or dyes from water.

-Check with the manufacturer if you’re unsure.
-They usually provide extra care instructions for the product.
-Follow the label to keep your curtains looking fresh and beautiful.
+Check with the manufacturer if you’re not sure.
+It will have special care instructions for their fabric.
+Follow the care labeling to keep your curtains looking fresh and beautiful.

 Risks of Washing Dry Clean Only Curtains